a-slice-of-py/data-scientist-hub/docs/notes/paws/databases.md

 - Oracle
 - Microsoft SQL Server

+For a comparison between open source alternatives you can see [this page](/data-scientist-hub/notes/databases).

 ## Amazon Athena

 Amazon Athena it's not a database engine itself but it's defined as an _interactive query service_ based on Apache Presto that makes easy to analyze data stored into S3 via SQL.
 This means that compute and storage are separate and managed independently.